MichaIng/DietPi-Docs/docs/install.md

         For the first boot up of your PC disconnect your USB stick from the target PC and power on the PC to login and execute the first boot procedure.

+        If you do not have a wired LAN connection you have to change the network settings matching to your environment (files `\boot\dietpi.txt` and `\boot\dietpi-wifi.txt`).
+        You need to set these values before you boot up the PC for the first time (initial boot).

     === "BIOS installer image"

         <font size="+2">Prerequisites</font>